skirmer/elastic_analytics/README.md

 # Elasticsearch for Analytics Workflows

 Hello!
 This repo is home for all the supplementary materials to go with my presentations on Elasticsearch with R and/or Python.
-If you have questions, you can ask me on Twitter- @data_stephanie.
+If you have questions, you can ask me on Twitter- `@data_stephanie`.

 ## Startup/Shutdown